Higashikagawa, Kagawa

 Higashikagawa (東かがわ市, Higashikagawa-shi) is a city located in Kagawa Prefecture, Japan.
-As of 30 September 2022, the city had an estimated population of 28,627 in 13689 households and a population density of and a population density of 970 persons per km^{2}.
+As of 30 September 2022, the city had an estimated population of 28,627 in 13,689 households and a population density of 970 persons per km^{2}.
 The total area of the city is 152.83 sqkm.

 Geography

 Higashikagawa is located in far eastern Kagawa Prefecture, on the island of Shikoku, facing the Seto Inland Sea to the north.
 The south borders Tokushima Prefecture through the Sanuki Mountains, which stretch from east to west.
 The city is located roughly halfway between Takamatsu City and Tokushima City.